hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 ## [1] 45 46
 ```

-Normality of the residuals would pass an eye check.
-However when we look at the variance of the residuals across spray treatment types we see evidence of violation where the variances are not necessarily homogeneous for each group:
+The histogram of the residuals actually doesn't look too bad.
+However, there are issues in the other residual plots and when we look at the variance of the residuals across spray treatment types we see evidence of violation where the variances are not homogeneous for each group:

 ``` r